piccolo-orm/piccolo_admin/docs/source/custom_forms/index.rst

 Custom Forms
 ============

-Piccolo Admin has ability to turn a Pydantic model into a form in the UI, and we can use it for automatic creation of custom forms in Piccolo Admin without writing frontend code.
+Piccolo Admin has the ability to turn a Pydantic model into a form in the UI, without writing any frontend code.

-Example of creating and sending email form in FastAPI:
+Here's an example of a form which sends email, using FastAPI:

 .. code-block:: python

     import smtplib

     from fastapi import FastAPI
     from piccolo_admin.endpoints import (
         create_admin,
         FormConfig,
     )
     from pydantic import BaseModel

     from home.tables import Task

     # Pydantic model for form
     class EmailFormModel(BaseModel):
         email: str
         title: str
         content: str

     # Send email handler
     def email_endpoint(request, data):